Have you ever heard the expression ‘the devil is in the details?’ In photography, the devil is called Chromatic Aberration. CA to its friends.

 How To Reduce Chromatic Aberration on Your Camera

-The lens industry puts great effort into minimising CA in their lenses.
+The lens industry puts great effort into minimising chromatic aberration in their lenses.

 Despite these efforts, a certain amount of both LoCA and TCA is, unfortunately, unavoidable.

-High quality lenses exhibit much lesser CA than:
+High quality lenses exhibit much lesser chromatic aberration than:

 - cheap lenses;